Smiling in a photo is good.

 I love getting to know people—over a beer, over a tripod.
 Everyone has a good story in them.
 And a great photo reveals a lot of that story.

-The Four Levels of Comedy:
+The Four Levels of Comedy, according to Seinfeld:

 Make your friends laugh... make strangers laugh... get paid to make strangers laugh... and, make people talk like you because it's so much fun.

-The Four Levels of Photography:
+The Four Levels of Photography, according to me:

 Photograph your friends... photograph strangers... get paid to photograph